v9.6.4 · Core Canon + Pilot Localization Pack · Latest public release

 Seven union scopes of measurement

 Your choices ripple outward through nested scopes of connection.
-RippleLogic tracks impact across all seven union scopes and optimizes under constraints.
-What helps you but harms your community is not optimization, it is extraction.
+RippleLogic tracks impact across all seven union scopes and optimizes only after rights, risk, and containment constraints are satisfied.

 1